Event Producer Resources

 - Get a professional photographer to take a VERY good image for your event, which you will use to promote it.

 - Plan your marketing.
 Who are the people you think would like to come to your project and how will you tell them about it?
-Check out our Marketing Resources tab below for more tips.
+Check out our Marketing and Publicity section below for more tips.

 - Think about risk.
 What are all the possible challenges and potential risks that could go wrong with your project?
 Think of these things and work out solutions or mitigating factors.
-See our Risk Management guide below for more information.
+See our Safety section below for more information.
+In this current COVID-19 climate, it is important we think about health risks and how we can enjoy ourselves while minimising the risk.

 - Is your project accessible?
-Consider ways in which people with disability might have barriers for accessing your event and check out our Accessible Midsumma resource below to learn more about removing barriers.
+Consider ways in which people with disability might have barriers for accessing your event and check out our Accessibility resource below to learn more about removing barriers.

 - Are you aware of all your legal requirements?
 Do you need an example venue or artist agreement?
 Do you have public liability insurance?
 Will you need to take out a work cover policy?
 Have you applied for music rights?
 See our Legal resources for more information.